zamazan4ik/awesome-pgo/article/article.md

 However, I disagree that "algorithms beat optimizer".
 Because they work at the same time!
 Your super-duper-blazing-fast algorithm from your usually pretty high-level language then compiled and optimized by a compiler.
 During the compilation process a lot of things happens: inlining, loop rolling/unrolling, [peephole optimizations](https://en.wikipedia.org/wiki/Peephole_optimization) and other things.
 And you don't complain about them, right?
 PGO is exactly the same thing as other compiler optimizations - it helps to tweak compiler optimizations for a specific target workloads, consequently helping to optimize better your algorithms.

 So PGO doesn't replace algorithmic stuff.
-Let your compiler to do "dirty" stuff when you spend on more high-level questions like algorithms.
+Let your compiler to do "dirty" things when you spend your time on more high-level topics like algorithms.

-### Does PGO/PLO depend on a CPU architecture?

-No, it does not.

-However, still there are cases when PGO profile can be affected by CPU-intensive code.
-Imagine a program with CPU runtime dispatch logic (detects CPU in runtime and based on the detected CPU executes different code branches).
-In this case, PGO will be affected by CPU in runtime - because depending on the CPU different code branches will be executed, so different PGO profiles will be generated.
-Although, this is true not only for CPU but for any other parameter which can trigger executing different code branches in your code.

-In general, if your program has not **a lot** of CPU-architecture specific code - you should be fine with using one workload scenario for all architectures.
-If it's not the case for you - just prepare N different workloads, one per target CPU architecture.

 ### Do I need to integrate LTO, PGO, PLO or any other optimization without benchmarks?